Architecture

 At runtime:

-• SceneRegistry discovers and registers scene factories.
+• SceneRegistry discovers and registers scene factories from configured packages.

 • EngineRunner executes the frame loop.